freeradical13/freeradical13.github.io/index.md

 [Digestion][] is the breakdown of food into small, water-soluable molecules in the blood.

 Digestion occurs in the [Gastrointestinal Tract][] (or GI tract) which includes the mouth, esophagus, stomach, small intestine, large intestine, and anus.
+Material moves through the GI tract with the process of [peristalsis][] which is a wave of muscle contraction and relaxation.

 The [mouth][] ingests food.